Granville Brothers Aircraft

 Granville Brothers Aircraft was an aircraft manufacturer from 1929 until its bankruptcy in 1934 that was located at the Springfield Airport in Springfield, Massachusetts.
-The Granville Brothers—Zantford, Thomas, Robert, Mark and Edward—are best known for the three Gee Bee Super Sportster racers, the Models Z, R-1 and R-2.
+The Granville Brothers (Zantford, Thomas, Robert, Mark, Edward) are best known for the three Gee Bee Super Sportster racers, the Models Z and R-1/-2.
 Prior to building aircraft, Zantford ran a mobile aircraft repair service.